 - Check the blades for wear and tear.
 If they look a little dull, visit your local STIHL dealer to get them sharpened and ready for Spring.

 - Give your mower a good clean after each mow.

 Charlie’s top picks for battery lawn mowers

 - The STIHL RMA 235 is a compact powerhouse with a deck width of 33cm.
-It’s extremely easy to manoeuvre and is capable of covering up to 300m2 on a single charge with the AK 30 battery.
+Lightweight and extremely easy to manoeuvre, it’s capable of covering up to 300m2 on a single charge with the AK 30 battery.
 This makes it perfect for small to medium sized suburban blocks.